pdudotdev/eos_methods/REPORT.md

 3. **Prompt-based response detection:** Unlike HTTP which has a `Content-Length` header to know when data is complete, SSH/CLI relies on detecting the device prompt — requiring pattern matching on each received packet.

 The actual data transfer (784 bytes, ~0.1ms) is trivially fast.
 The cost is entirely in the session establishment and interaction model.

+### Key-Based Auth — Lab Result

+Key-based authentication was tested against this device (ed25519 key, `username admin ssh-key` configured).
+The measured time was **~1,932ms** — virtually identical to password auth (~1,967ms).
+Packet capture confirmed why: after the client sends its signed public key auth request, there is a **~1,473ms gap** before EOS responds with auth success.
+This gap is the same duration as the password-auth delay, and with no TACACS+/RADIUS servers configured (pure local auth), it is EOS's own SSH authentication processing overhead applied uniformly regardless of auth method.
+Key auth eliminates the password exchange round trip but not this server-side delay.

+On real EOS hardware or different EOS versions this behaviour may differ.
+For this cEOS lab platform, key auth provides no measurable timing benefit.

 ---